 If the viability assessment is negative, this should be read and counter signed by the relevant team manager and the outcome should be shared with the connected person.

-If the viability assessment is positive and recommends either progression to a full fostering assessmentor a special guardianship assessment [subject to the connected person having received appropriate information about the different options available to them and having given notice in writing to the local authority of their intention to apply for a SGO], this should be read and counter signed by the Team Manager.
+If the viability assessment is positive and recommends either progression to a full fostering assessment, this should be read and counter signed by the Team Manager.

 Once the positive viability assessment has been signed off, arrangements for the full assessment to be undertaken.
 A provisional fostering panel date must then be booked to prevent any unnecessary delay in care planning.